 What Not To Do

-There’s no one correct calculation method to choose.
+There’s no one correct calculation method.
 Just be fair, consistent, and reasonable in your approach.
-If you approach it with that perspective, should your calculation method ever be challenged, you’ll be in an ideal position to defend your approach as being the most fair.
+If you approach it with that perspective, should your calculation method ever be challenged, you’ll be in an ideal position to defend your approach as being the fairest.

 Example 2: XLM/BTC Swing Trading